robinsilverio/API-TU-campaign-management-tool/README.md

 ```
 docker-compose -f <path to compose yml-file> down
 ```

+_**NOTE:** Keep in mind that you have to use VPN-network of the company  in order to make database connection with the API work_

 ## 7. Troubleshoot
 Sometimes it can be a hard time and time consuming to find solutions for problems that